TheJacksonLaboratory/gtfmerge/README.md

 ---

+Currently we provide two programs: `gtfmerge.py` and `mergegtfs.py`.
+We use `gtfmerge.py` to merge a reference gtf with an isoform candidate gtf.
+We use `mergegtfs.py` to merge multiple isoform candidate gtfs.
+Neither program annotates gtfs, except `gtfmerge.py` will associate transcript identifiers between the two input gtfs.
+The `mergegtfs.py` program will assign new gene_ids and transcript_ids.
+Clustering of transcripts into genes is controlled by cutoffs on the proportional overlap between exons and the proportion of all exons that overlap sufficiently.
-For eliminating redundancy in one GTF2.2 file or merging two GTF2.2 files.

-Produces a cross-reference of deleted isoforms to kept isoforms.
+For eliminating redundancy in one GTF2.2 file or merging two GTF2.2 files, usually use `gtfmerge.py`.
+This produces a cross-reference of deleted isoforms to kept isoforms.
 One known limitation is that gene_ids are not reliable -- some transcripts that should share gene_ids are assigned different gene_ids; this should not affect sqanti isoform filtering other than downwardly biasing gene expression estimates for affected transcripts.
 Expression estimates of trascripts themselves should remain unaffected.
+If this is a concern, run `mergegtfs.py` on the output file which will cluster transcripts into genes.
-This program was primarily intended for merging a reference gtf with a consolidated isoform gtf:
+The `gtfmerge.py` program was primarily intended for merging a reference gtf with a consolidated isoform gtf:

 ```
 $ ./gtfmerge.py -h